 Sustainable Resource Management Professional Certification Program

 Welcome to the Sustainable Resource Management Professional Certification Program.
-This course provides 32 hours of instruction covering the 25 principles, or student learning outcomes (SLO’s), identified by the National Standards Certification Board of the NRC.
+This course provides 32-hours of self-paced instruction and 12 live, interactive webcasts covering the 25 principles, or student learning outcomes (SLO’s), identified by the National Standards Certification Board of the NRC.
 More information can be found at:http://nrcrecycles.org/national-standards-certification-board/.

 The Sustainable Resource Management (CSRMP) certification course has been designed by leading experts in order to provide information on the policies, programs and infrastructure that support Zero Waste.
 Through SRM strategies, individuals, communities and businesses can learn how to reduce wasted resources, avoid product and transportation related greenhouse gas emissions and work to create a green economy.

 The goal of SRM is to reduce, reuse, recycle and compost as a means to achieving Zero Waste; however, Zero Waste is not just about preserving precious resources.
 The implications of landfilling and incineration go far beyond burying valuable resources.
 These practices also contaminate the air, water and land, and they contribute significantly to the production of methane, a potent greenhouse gas.